- Home

 Also known as: event listener, callback

-All interactive software — websites, apps, games — uses event handlers.
-They're how programs respond to user actions.
+All interactive software β websites, apps, games β uses event handlers.
+They are how programs respond to user actions in real time.
+Without event handlers, programs could not react to clicks, keypresses, network responses, or any external stimulus.

 An event handler is registered (set up) once but can fire many times.
 Setting it up doesn't run it immediately.